TrippingKelsea/Hydravisor/TECHNICAL_DESIGN.md

 # Hydravisor – Technical Design Document

-**Version:** 0.1.0
+**Version:** 0.1.2
+**File:** `./technical_design/TECHNICAL_DESIGN.md`

+---

 ## 🎯 Purpose

 This document outlines the architecture, dependencies, module interactions, and verification criteria for Hydravisor: a TUI-based virtualization and AI model management tool written in Rust.
+It defines the architecture and key technical subsystems of the Hydravisor platform, covering session orchestration, terminal UI structure, security policy management, and interaction protocols for agent, model, and container lifecycles.
+It reflects design decisions finalized as of 2025-05-29.

 ---